Web Analytics Made Easy -

 0 - 1.00 ppm as N Azo Dye Formation Vacu-vials K-7003

-The Azo Dye Formation Method
+Azo Dye Formation Method

 Nitrite diazotises with a primary aromatic amine in a chromotropic acid solution to produce a highly red coloured azo dye.
 The intensity of the colour is directly proportional to the concentration of nitrite in the sample.
 Recommended for higher nitrite concentrations.
 Nitrate will not interfere.
 Results are expressed as ppm (mg/l) NO2-N.

 Use of the primary aromatic amine N-(1-naphthyl)ethylenediamine dihydrochloride (NED) with this method allows for lower range testing, improved sensitivity and reduced analysis time from 10 to 8 minutes.
 The NED method does not employ chromotropic acid.
 NED readily undergoes a diazonium coupling reaction in the presence of nitrite to give a strongly coloured pink azo compound, which allows for reliable and accurate lower range testing.
-The intensity of the color is directly proportional to the concentration of nitrite in the sample.
+The intensity of the colour is directly proportional to the concentration of nitrite in the sample.
 The NED method is widely used in the quantitative analysis of nitrite in water samples.

 Reference: